-Although both forms of bankruptcy are focused on helping debtors find relief, and both involve an automatic stay from collections efforts, there are some significant differences between the two, including:
+Both forms of bankruptcy are focused on helping debtors find relief.
+Furthermore, both involve an automatic stay from collections efforts.
+Nevertheless, there are some significant differences between the two, including:

 - What they can do with your mortgage debt: While a number of solutions can be found with both types of bankruptcy, Chapter 7 is a better tool for removing judgment liens and other leans, while Chapter 13 is a great tool for stripping off second mortgages.